 What Evidence Will The Court Look For?

 The court will be looking for evidence of a substantial change in circumstances.
 This can mean many different things.
-For example, the child’s other parent may have secured a much better paying job and you are looking to update child support levels to reflect that increased income.
+For example, the child’s other parent may have secured a much better paying job and you may be looking to update child support levels to reflect that increased income.
 Another example might be evidence that a parent has developed a drug or alcohol problem that makes him or her unsuitable to have unsupervised time with the child.

 Giving My Clients The Respect They Deserve

 I am attorney Chip Howard, founding attorney of Howard Law Firm, P.A.
 Times change, and you deserve arrangements that reflect the reality of where your life is now.
 I can help you secure those changes to the family court orders with which you are living.
 I also offer my assistance to those who are opposed to proposed modifications.
-I have more than a decade of experience and a commitment to truly helping my clients.
+I have more than 15 years of experience and a commitment to truly helping my clients.
 No matter what situation you are coming from, I want to help you.